The SIX STEPS of an Incident Response

 $UserDirectory = (gi env:\userprofile).value Get-WinEvent -FilterHashtable @{Logname='security';ID=4624} | select TimeCreated,ID,Message | ft –auto -wrap | out-file $UserDirectory\desktop\Event-4624.txt

-Check a cool PS1 script from Sajeev.Nair that I adoptedhttps://github.com/icepaule/defender/blob/master/tools/windows/liveresponsedesktop.ps1
+Check a cool PS1 script from Sajeev.Nair that I adopted: https://github.com/icepaule/defender/blob/master/tools/windows/liveresponsedesktop.ps1

 PowerShell PSREMOTING